vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ```bash
 cluster_name: 'vnu'
 ```
-**Replace 'venu' with your desired cluster name to ensure it matches the Cassandra cluster configuration.**
+**Replace 'vnu' with your desired cluster name to ensure it matches the Cassandra cluster configuration.**

 3. Set listen_address and rpc_address as the public IP of TheHive
 - Listen Address: